-An introduction to Spiritual and Leadership Formation.
-Unique aspects of Spiritual and Leadership Formation related to the church (including multi-cultural settings and global perspectives) and denomination will be explored.
+An introduction to basic leadership principles and methods.
+Unique aspects of spiritual and leadership formation related to the church (including multi-cultural settings and global perspectives) and denomination will be explored.
 Current resources and techniques will be examined.

 CLP2421 Planned Pulpit Leadership

 This course offers instruction in planning an annual preaching menu.
 Sermonic elements such as variety, continuity, and balance will be discussed.
 Advantages of series preaching, seasonal messages, and conservation of material (filing) will be considered.
 Special occasion messages for funerals, weddings, ordinances, and dedications will be prepared and presented.
 Exposure to experienced and effective pastors will be sought.

 This course includes a study of the principles and methods of preparation, delivery, and evaluation for effective Bible teaching in diverse cultural settings.
 The course content includes a discussion of appropriate handling of the text and effective application of biblical principles.
 Attention will be given to learning styles and appropriate teaching methodology.